 I woke up again around 1030, still tired.
 The majority of the day was, again, spent outside and near doors.
 But for the most part, things seemed to be returning to normal.
 We watched the news.
 The death toll was still increasing.
 Estimates were being made.
 Slowly more information was coming in from the rural areas that had not yet been reached.
 We were beginning to get a greater grasp on the extent of the situation.

 International aid organizations flocked to the capital alongside search and rescue crews.
-Supplies poured in and began to be distributed, though aid was mostly limited to the Kathmandu valley.
+Supplies poured in, especially from India, and began to be distributed – although aid was mostly limited to the Kathmandu valley.
 In many affected areas, people complained that they had received no aid or support at all and that the government was doing nothing to help them.
 There were a few protests on the news.
 Having spent so many hours traveling on the poor mountain roads and witnessing the terrible infrastructure in Nepal, I wondered how long it would take for aid to reach everyone outside of the capital, especially taking landslides into account.
 And, like the people, I wondered if the government would do its part to help its citizens.

 As night fell, we had a few drinks and discussed the events of the past few days.
 With all the news laid out, the situation had become clear.
-I felt for the Nepali people so much.
-Many had lost everything, and those who hadn’t were forced to watch the rest of their country struggle and suffer.
-I could not entirely identify, despite how much I love Nepal.
+I felt for the Nepalese people so much.
+Many had lost everything, and those who hadn’t were forced to watch the rest of their country struggle and suffer an additional blow beyond those they had already suffered from over the past years.
+Their most treasured religious and historical monuments were gone, striking at the heart of their national identity and culture.
+I could not identify with this, despite how much I love Nepal.
 It is not my home, it is theirs.
-They love it here far more than I ever could.
-I felt so much empathy.
+They love it here far more than I ever could, and their pain is far greater.

 Just before bedtime I noticed everyone crowded together, looking up at the moon.
 When I asked what was going on, they said the moon had “switched positions” and deemed it some kind of superstitious omen.
 It looked the same to me.
 Some people laughed about this nonsense, I included.
-But it was still interesting to see the kind of fear-mongering that people come up with when they are scared and desperate.
+But it was still interesting to see how susceptible people become when they are scared and desperate.

 When night fell, we returned to the temple compound.
 This time, I would be sharing a mosquito net tent with Madhu.
 There was more room and a bigger blanket for the both of us.
 I anticipated sleeping through the night.